-It doesn’t last, of course.
-After the Doctor has ruminated on the illusion of freewill, it’s back to throbbing machinery and ear-splitting sirens for the rest of the story.
+It doesn’t last, of course, and as soon as the Doctor finishes ruminating on nature of freewill, it’s back to throbbing machinery and ear-splitting sirens again.

-The Doctor rushes into the complex to stop the drilling.
-He does this by raving like a lunatic.
+Anyway, the Doctor rushes back to the complex in order to stop the drilling before it’s too late.
+He does this by waving his arms in the air and raving like a lunatic.

 Sue: He isn’t going about this the right way, is he?

-The Doctor angrily pushes the Brigadier out of his way.
+The Doctor pushes the Brigadier out of his way.

-Me: Did Pertwee just say, “Get out of my light?” to Nicholas Courtney?
-I’d never noticed that before.
+Me: Did Jon Pertwee say, “Get out of my light!” to Nicholas Courtney?
 What an actorly thing to say.

-The Doctor is restrained and led away from the complex by two UNIT soldiers.
-But it isn’t long before he’s free again.
+The Doctor is led away from the complex by two UNIT soldiers, although it isn’t long before he’s free again, thanks to his fingers.

-Sue: Oh, nice double Spock action!
-I’m telling you, all the Doctors should use that power.
+Sue: Oh, nice double-Spock action!
+I don’t understand why all the Doctors don’t use that superpower.

-Back in the complex, Sir Keith still doesn’t believe that Professor Stahlman has lost his marbles.
-He demands proof before he can take action, and then, right on cue, Stahlman emerges from the drill head.
+Sir Keith demands proof that Professor Stahlman has lost his mind.
+And then, right on cue, Stahlman emerges from the drill head.

 Sue: There’s your proof!
 He’s a ****ing werewolf!

-With Stahlman down, the Doctor manages to stop the drill from penetrating the Earth’s crust with 35 seconds to spare.
+The Doctor stops the drill from penetrating the Earth’s crust with 35 seconds left to spare.

-Sue: I thought they’d take that to the wire.
-I suppose it’s more realistic that way but they could have squeezed even more tension out of that scene.
+Sue: I thought they’d take that down to the wire.
+It’s more realistic this way, I suppose, but they could have squeezed even more tension out of that scene.

 Sue: It was too long.
 Again.
-I didn’t like the werewolves or the zombies at all.
+I didn’t like the werewolves or the zombies, either.
 The story didn’t need them.
-Without them it could have been four or five parts.
-But the premise was good, the acting was great and the alternative reality was fascinating.
-I really liked Liz in this one as well.
-She’s turning out to be one of my favourite companions.
-And there was a lot of Brigadier action, too, which was nice.
-I’ll give it –
+It could have been four or five parts without them.
+But the premise was very good, the acting was great, and the alternate reality was fascinating.
+I liked Liz, as well.
+She’s becoming one of my favourite companions.
+And there was plenty of Brigadier action, too, which was nice.
+I’ll give it: